thiebes/DICE/README.md

 ## Parameter inputs
 - Edit the parameters.txt file to set up your simulation.
-- Each simulation is a model of one experimental diffusion measurement, comprised of a series of time-evolved Gaussian profiles with noise.
+- Each simulation is a model of one experimental diffusion measurement comprising a series of time-evolved Gaussian profiles with noise.
 - Each simulation will be executed using one set of parameters.
-- A series of many simulations may have a range of parameters, or copies of the same parameters.
+- Some parameters can be given as a series of values, and the program will run with each value in the series in turn.

 ### Filename slug
-The filename slug is a prefix for your output files to help you identify them later.
-The output files will already have several of your parameters indicated, so your slug could be a textual identifier of some other kind, for example to connect it to a set of experiments.
+A prefix for your output files to help you identify them later.
+The output files will already have several parameters indicated, so your slug could be a textual identifier to connect it to a set of experiments.

-### Verbose or brief
+### Image type
+The file type for the default plot image to be saved as.
+For example, `'jpg'`

+### Retain profile data?
 You may or may not care about keeping all the profile data.
 If you are generating a large number of profiles, keeping all that data may become a performance or memory issue.
-- To keep all profile data (needed for e.g. plotting profiles), choose 'verbose'
+- To keep all profile data (needed for *e.g.*, plotting profiles), choose `1`
-- To discard profile data and only retain the fitting results, choose 'brief'
+- To discard profile data and only retain the fitting results, choose `0`

+### Parallel processing
+It is possible to take advantage of parallel processing with this program.
+To do so, select `1` for this parameter.

 ### Units
-Provide the units that apply to all length and time parameter values. **Important!** The units you enter here for length and time will be applied to all parameters that represent physical quantities of length and/or time, respectively.
+Provide the units that apply to all length and time parameter values.
+For example, `'micrometers'` and `'nanoseconds'`. **Important!** The units you enter here for length and time will be applied to all parameters that represent physical quantities of length and/or time, respectively.

-### Number of simulation runs
+### Number of simulation iterations
-Provide a number of simulations to run for each value of diffusion length.
+Provide a number of simulations to run for each set of parameters.

 ### Spatial parameters
 Provide the spatial width and number of pixels for the simulated scan.
+Note that the value given for spatial width here will be assumed to be in the units of length specified above.

 ### Temporal parameters
-Provide information about the time axis to be used for each simulation.
+Provide time axis information to be used in each simulation.
 You can provide:
-- Start, stop, and number of steps (inclusive) for an evenly-timed series of frames
+- **`'time range'`**: start, stop, and number of steps (inclusive) for an evenly-timed series of frames, *e.g.,* `[0, 1, 10]` or
-- An explicit series of time values
+- **`'time series'`**: an explicit series of time values, *e.g.,* `[0.1, 0.3, 0.5, 0.7, 0.9]`

 ### Initial profile parameters
-Provide the amplitude, mean (i.e. center), and width of the initial Gaussian signal profile.
+Provide the amplitude, mean (*i.e.,* center), and width of the initial Gaussian signal profile.
-- The amplitude is usually 1 arbitrary unit, but you can change it if needed.
-Note, however, that the noise standard deviation values are based on a normalized initial amplitude.
+- The amplitude is usually 1 arbitrary unit, but it can be changed here if needed.
+Note, however, that the noise standard deviation values are relative to a normalized initial amplitude.
-- The mean is usually 0, for profiles centered at the origin, but you can change it if needed.
+- The mean is 0 for profiles centered at the origin.
-- The width may be given as sigma (the standard deviation of the Gaussian) or as FWHM (full-width, half-maximum)
+- The width may be given as sigma (the standard deviation of the Gaussian) or as FWHM (full-width, half-maximum).

-### Profile evolution parameters
+### Diffusion length
 Provide *one* of the following:
 - the diffusion coefficient and lifetime, or
 - the diffusion length
 If you enter diffusion length, the script will generate corresponding nominal values for the diffusion and lifetime (and *vice-versa*).

-Remember to use the units you specified in the unit parameters.
-For example, if your unit parameters are micrometers and nanoseconds, then the units for the diffusion coefficient will be assumed as
+***Remember to use the units you specified in the unit parameters.*** For example, if your unit parameters are micrometers and nanoseconds, then the units for the diffusion coefficient will be assumed as \[$\text{µm}^2$ $\text{ns}^{-1}$\]
-$\text{µm}^2$ $\text{ns}^{-1}$

-### Noise parameters
+### Noise standard deviation
-  Provide the standard deviation of the additive normal white noise to be added to each pixel of each profile in a simulation.
+Provide the standard deviation of the white noise to be added to each pixel of each profile in a simulation.
 You can provide:
 - A single value, which will be repeatedly used for every run of the simulation
-- An experimental profile at $t=0$, in the form of a comma-separated text file with the profile values in one row — the script will estimate the noise using Fourier transform
+- An experimental profile at $t=0$, in the form of a comma-separated text file with the profile values in one row — the script will estimate the noise based on this initial profile.

-### Precision level
+### Proximity level
-Briefly, if you want to know how many of the diffusion estimates are within 10% of the nominal value, then you should enter 0.1 for precision level.
-For a more detailed explanation, read on.
+The proximity to the nominal value is used to analyze accuracy and precision.
+Proximity is expressed as the ratio of estimate to nominal diffusion coefficient values.
+The program will calculate what portion of the simulations are within the proximity level specified here.
+For example, if you want to know how many diffusion estimates are within 10% of the nominal value, you should enter 0.1 for the precision level.

+In other words:
 - The simulations will produce diffusion coefficient estimates, $D_{est}$.
 - The *accuracy* of each estimate is quantified by the relative proximity of the estimate to the nominal value, $D_{nom}$.
-The relative proximity is evaluated by taking the quotient of the estimate and the nominal value, *i.e.*, $D_{est} / D_{nom}$.
+- The relative proximity is evaluated by taking the quotient of the estimate and the nominal value, *i.e.*, $D_{est} / D_{nom}$.
 - If the estimate is perfectly accurate, it will be equal to the nominal value, and the relative proximity will be 1.
+- Proximity statistics are calculated from the number of estimates within the proximity level.
-- Precision is evaluated based on how many of the estimates lie within your specified arbitrary precision level.
-For example, if you enter 0.1 for your precision level, the program will tell you what portion of all the estimates were within $\pm 10$% of the nominal value.
+- For example, if you enter 0.1 for your precision level, the program will tell you what portion of all the estimates were within $\pm 10$% of the nominal value.

 [Back to table of contents](table-of-contents)